There’s Always Construction

 “Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain.”
 (1 Corinthians 15:58)

 Because of the heavy use along with the extreme temperature changes, Michigan’s roads will always need regular maintenance.
-The same holds true for my character, and yours too.
-Until Heaven, imperfection and sin will continue making our paths rough and in need of construction.
+The same holds true for our character.
+Until heaven, imperfection and sin will continue making our paths rough and in need of construction.